 Pruning is the most common tree maintenance procedure.
-Although forest trees grow quite well with only nature's pruning, landscape trees require a higher level of care to maintain their structural integrity and aesthetics.
-Pruning must be done with an understanding of tree biology.
-Improper pruning can create lasting damage or even shorten the tree's life.
+Unlike forest trees, landscape trees need a higher level of care to maintain structural integrity and aesthetics.
+Pruning must be done with an understanding of tree biology because improper pruning can create lasting damage or shorten the tree’s life.

 Learn more about tree pruning.

 Each cut can potentially change the growth of the tree; therefore, it is important to remember that no branch should be cut without a reason.
 Some common reasons for pruning include, removal of dead branches to improve form and increase safety, to increase light and air penetration for plants below the tree’s crown, or corrective and preventative measures.

 Most light, routine pruning to remove weak, dead, or diseased limbs can be accomplished at any time during the year with little effect on the tree.

 As a rule, growth and wound closure are maximized if pruning takes place before the spring growth flush.
 Heavy pruning of live tissue just after the spring growth flush should be avoided, especially on weak trees.